instructlab/instructlab/README.md

 ## 📋 Requirements

 - **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
+Note Linux is not fully supported (testing a trained model does not currently work on Linux).
   We anticipate support for more operating systems in the future.
 - C++ compiler
 - Python 3.9+ (<3.12 for PyTorch JIT)
 - Approximately 60GB disk space (entire process)